wallandall/m365_admin_reports/ReadMe.md

 ## Certificate

 In order to complete the below step for App Registration you will require a certificate.
 A certificate from a certificate authority is recomended but if you do not have a certificate signed by a certificate authority you can create a self signed certificate as described below.

+- From the project directory exicute the PowerShell script called self_signed.ps1 , this will generate a self signed certificate.

-More information regarding certificates can be found on the [Microsoft Site](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-self-signed-certificate)
+For more information regarding certificates, view the official documentation on the [Microsoft Site](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-self-signed-certificate)

 ## App Registration